belsten/belsten.github.io/research.md

 * [g.tec Estim PRO Switching Unit](https://www.gtec.at/product/gestim-pro/) that enables automatic switching of channels for cortical stimulation

 I also improved support for peripheral inputs to BCI2000 such as parallel port recording and webcam devices.
+### Accepted Papers

-Submitted accepted one-page research paper and presentation by 42nd IEEE Engineering in Medicine and Biology Society, (EMBS), July 20-24, 2020, Montréal, Québec, Canada. **Hardware Abstraction to Facilitate the Dissemination and Validation of Electrophysiological Experiments**, Alexander Belsten, Markus Adamek, Peter Brunner.
+**Hardware Abstraction to Facilitate the Dissemination and Validation of Electrophysiological Experiments**, Alexander Belsten, Markus Adamek, Peter Brunner.
+One-page research paper and presentation accepted at 42nd EMBS 2020 conference.

+Discussed the necessity of an abstraction layer over heterogeneous bio-signal hardware and how that abstraction layer, and BCI2000, enables collaboration and the validation of science.

 ## Bio-Inspired Fly-by-Feel Aerospace Vehicles
 <p style="text-align: center"><img src="../assets/MCNN_arch.png" width="60%" align="middle"></p>

 Applied machine learning techniques to time series data in order to predict flight state of fly-by-feel aircraft.
 A variety of non-parametric CNN architectures were implemented in order to learn how the flight state (such as angle of attack and airspeed) can be best identified.
-Also interested in **why** a specific architecture has better, or worst, results and what those results can tell us about the dynamics of the system.
+Also interested in **why** a specific architecture has better, or worse, results and what those results can tell us about the dynamics of the system.

+## In the future...
+In December 2020 I will be joining Dr. Peter Brunner's lab at Washington University in St. Louis, Missouri.
+While there, I will continue to maintain BCI2000 as well as expand my involvement in neuro-based research.